dmandelin/world/notes/next.md

 ### Latest note

-With the new population growth model, at the start the regular clans tend to decline in population while the eminient families grow fast due to their large output bonus.
-This isn't right -- population should be growing, and elites should not be growing much faster.
-Nutrition is also low due to these issues:
-- not using animal products yet (historically they were basically required)

-Then we can add animal products, with sheep and goats raised on non-farmland.
 At this point it starts to become an option to add intertile trade back.

 After we have the production model filled back out a bit, we can retune population growth rates, also considering: